Romakita/romakita/README.md

 - 💼 Tech Lead | Fullstack | Trainer at [Zenika](http://zenika.com/)
 - 📈 Built [Ts.ED](https://tsed.io) and toolings - **+2K** stars on GitHub
-- ❤️ I love writing TypeScript and JavaScript, but I'm not limited on the languages.
-Learning other languages is always a funny task for me!
+- ❤️ I love TypeScript and JavaScript, but I'm not limited on these languages.
+Learning new languages is always a funny task for me!
 - 💬 Ask me about anything [here](https://github.com/romakita/romakita/issues)

 **Languages and Tools:**